 in the year 2001, our connections are shut down. team GUNDOGS was sent against the powerful enemy force, RICOCHET AASVOGELS. they were destroyed.
 OPERATION HELL DIVE was a failure. we are the new resistance. we are only two, but we are armed with skills that training does not amount to. we are armed with vision and audio.
 DIRECTIVE: FREQUENCY CRUSHER is now active.

-Do Not Call Me Dave: Ren does not like people they don't know referring to them by their birth name, Dave Remmler, which can only be seen on a couple of websites (none of which are their own), and their personal Facebook page.
-In May 2012 they posted a blog entry asking people to stop using their birth name, saying that even their partner Squeedge calls them Renard or Ren.
-So please, even though you just read their "real" name, DON'T use it.
+Do Not Call Me Paul: Ren does not like people they don't know referring to them by their birth name, which can only be seen on a couple of websites (none of which are their own), and their personal Facebook page.

 I wouldn't recommend paying for this. or even downloading it for free.

 Open Secret: Ren even acknowledges that all the other artists are them in the latest version of the site.
 Before this, it was actually somewhat difficult for a new fan to pick up on that without direct spoilers.

 Protest Song: Truxton's work is basically a giant middle finger to every major piece of anti-piracy legislation out there, including SOPA, PIPA and ACTA, primarily because their work consists to a large extent of use of copyrighted music, yet their work is still protected under current American legislation, which Truxton took glee pointing out when releasing Hellhound.